tobek/laminae/notes.md

 - https://knowingless.com/2019/08/17/you-will-forget/ NGD or CGD?
     - I became sadistic.
 I’d previously been embracing a sort of masochism – education in the pain, fearlessness of eternal torture or whatever – but as my identity expanded to include *that which was educating me*, I found myself experiencing sadism.
 I enjoyed causing pain to myself, and with this I discovered evil.
 I found within me every murderer, torturer, destroyer, and I was shameless.
 As I prostrated myself on the floor, each nerve ending of my mind writhing with the pain of mankind, I also delighted in subjecting myself to it, in being it, in causing it.
 I became unified with it.
     - The evil was also subsumed by, or part of, love.
 Or maybe not “love” – I’d lost the concept of love, where the word no longer attached to a particular cluster of sense in my mind.
 The thing in its place was something like *looking*, where to understand something fully meant accepting it fully.
 I loved everything because I Looked at everything.
 The darkness felt good because I Looked at it.
 I was complete in my pain only when I experienced the responsibility for inducing that pain.
-- "you: human creativity is a glorious, nigh-divine faculty / me: a human brain is a puncture wound in the fabric of reality that monsters from outside the world can use to claw their way into it / we are not the same" - https://twitter.com/chaosprime/status/1469396883118477316 NEC, CNC, CGC, LGC as some kind of warning?
 - place where 2nd law of thermodynamics is reversed? what does time mean? opposite of CND is LNC but that hmm maybe actually, that's why shapers can build matter out of nothing, it wants to be formed
 - some kind of transportation system? mechanical or biological.
 LNP?
 - the conception of perfection. (look up quotes?)
-LEP NEP
+NEP
     + That is "perfect," which completely fulfills its functions. nothing to add, nothing to take away
 - nomads, who every X amount of time ritualistically destroy everything they have built up and move on to another place - XXP or XXD - NND are nomads but don't destroy, that was prob best chance
 - <gpt>The ruins of an ancient civilization.
 The inhabitants share their ancestors’ obsession with perfecting a single simulation of a city, endlessly adapting it to reflect new scientific, cultural, and social insights.</gpt> LEP (kinda LGC but not strictly)